 - Margin Bottom: This property defines the vertical distance from the bottom border edge of the element concerned to the edge of its containing block.

 You can go with default settings for other options.

 You can make multiple widgets sticky by using the plugin.
 But make sure your sidebar is not annoying.
 I prefer making one widget sticky.

-An Alternative of Q2W3 Fixed Widget
+A Q2W3 Fixed Widget Alternative

 A lot of people complain that Q2W3 Fixed Widget is not working on their WordPress site.
 If you are one of them, here is an alternative for you.